 Needs and Future Needs

-When the Court decides financial proceedings between parties, it is required to determine the legal and equitable interests of the parties, assess each party’s financial and non-financial contributions to the relationship, and the matters listed under section 75(2) of the Act, including:
+When the court decides financial proceedings between parties, it must determine the legal and equitable interests of the parties, assess each party’s financial and non-financial contributions to the relationship, and the matters listed under section 75(2) of the Family Law Act 1975.
+These include

-The purpose of the Court considering the above matters is to ensure each party receives a portion of the assets and liabilities that reflects their contributions made during the relationship and reflects the challenges that either party may encounter in the future once proceedings are finalised.
+The purpose of the court considering the above matters is to ensure each party receives a portion of the assets and liabilities that reflects their contributions made during the relationship and the challenges either party could face after proceedings.

-The purpose of s 75(2) is not “even up” the financial position of each party, rather, to carefully consider a number of relevant factors and determine whether an adjustment of the percentages is necessary.
+The purpose of s 75(2) is not “even up” the financial position of each party, but for the court to carefully determine whether an adjustment of the percentages is needed.

 The court has broad discretion in respect to this stage of determining property proceedings.
 Under s 75(2)(o) of the Act, the court is entitled to consider any other factor that may affect the percentage of the assets and liabilities each party receives.

 For advice or representation in any legal matter, contact Armstrong Legal.